 I can’t blame Mark, Puerto Iguazú’s airport does look like an apartment building.
 But I’m in a bad mood because I only had about three hours of sleep—I spent the night working and fighting mosquitoes with zero success (the assignment was completed, though).

 The three of us are half asleep, the taxi fare was a rip-off (500 Argentinian pesos!) and the driver was the chatty kind.
 I wanted to stare at the bag on my lap and pretend I’m awake—and even this was a challenge—and I ended up having to make small talk in Spanish for twenty minutes.

 “Did you bring the water bottle?”

 “No, I left it in the fridge.”

 The cafeteria employee complains because I’m handing out a 100-peso bill.
 Small change is always an issue in Argentina.
 I shrug and stand there.
 This is not a pathetic attempt to break a bill and I’m not buying two bottles.
-We engage in a staring contest until she reluctantly opens the cash register where miracle, change is found.
+We engaged in a staring contest until she reluctantly opens the cash register where a miracle, change is found.

 “The plane is here!”